aincrade-forge/crashlab/docs/build-matrix.md

 - BuildScripts switches scripting define symbols per flavor so the correct telemetry service is compiled.
 - For Windows and macOS desktop targets, Firebase Crashlytics is excluded.
+- For Android and iOS, Unity Cloud Diagnostics (Unity Diagnostics) is supported for builds but excluded from the Test Matrix; only Sentry and Crashlytics are exercised in tests.
 - Editor helpers: CrashLab → Telemetry → Use <Provider> and Status.